JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/partial-match-completion/index.md

     Also, case-insensitive [CamelHump](http://en.wikipedia.org/wiki/CamelCase)
     completion is supported, so you can just type the capital letters along with a number of subsequent characters.
-For example, type *ReWrCl* to get *io.ReadWriteCloser*.
+For example, type _ReWrCl_ to get _io.ReadWriteCloser_.

     **How to use**

-    Works automatically, you don’t have to do anything.
+    Works automatically, you don't have to do anything.

 ---